personalrobotics/feeding_web_interface/feedingwebapp/README.md

 - Before creating a Pull Request, run `npm format` and address any warnings or errors.
 - Create a Pull Request to merge your branch into `main`.
 You need at least one approving review to merge.
 - Squash all commits on your branch before merging into `main` to ensure a straightforward commit history.

+## Troubleshooting
+* While installing, if you run into an error about `PUPPETEER`, the